 Kristin Hayes: Fantastic.
 Okay.
 So today’s conversation, as I mentioned at the outset, is about prizes and how they fit into this ecosystem of tools that are used to drive innovation.
 Can you share with us just a little bit of the history of using prizes to drive innovation?
 And it could be in the energy arena, or elsewhere.
 I imagine there are lessons from, from many different sectors.
 So lay the groundwork for us, if you would.

-Zorina Khan: I guess you could write a book on this question, and obviously, I have.
+Zorina Khan: You could write a book on this question, and obviously, I have.
 Prizes of all sorts have been around for thousands of years.
 For instance, in ancient China, they used lotteries with prizes to fund projects and innovations.
 But today, we have seen a big resurgence of interest in prizes, and even the federal government proposes billions of dollars in prizes.
 But even when the government is analyzing these sorts of policies, they just tend to cite a few anecdotes about historical prizes.
 One of the reasons why my book is called Inventing Ideas is that I point out a lot of this consists of false and misleading information.
 To counter this misinformation, I wrote this book.

 For instance, one of the canonical prizes that’s usually cited to support these kinds of policies is a prize for billiard balls that was offered in the nineteenth century.
 Now billiard balls, at the time, were made of ivory tusks from elephants, and this ivory was becoming very expensive.
 So you had a lot of inventors who were trying to find an artificial substitute.
 A company that made billiard balls offered a really large prize for artificial ivory.
 As I mentioned, this is usually pointed out as a success story, but actually, the prize was never paid out.
 The person who came up with the best solution was called John Hyatt, and he rejected the award because his invention had a much greater market value than the prize itself.
-So Hyatt, instead, patented his invention, and started his own company, and became extremely wealthy and successful.
+So Hyatt instead patented his invention, started his own company, and became extremely wealthy and successful.
 And I should point out that he got over 200 patents over his entire career.

 Now, if we contrast that with the United States, it’s very different, especially if you look at the debates in the United States at the time of the Constitution.
 I’m a big fan of Alexander Hamilton, but I think he got it wrong in this case, because he lobbied for a national system of prizes like they had in Europe.
-But in the United States, these sorts of proposals were rejected, because the delegates thought these were elitist special measures that would just benefit special interests, rather than all of society.
+In the United States, these sorts of proposals were rejected, because the delegates thought these were elitist special measures that would just benefit special interests, rather than all of society.

-So instead of this sort of elitist prize system to promote innovation, the United States was unique in creating the world’s first modern patent system, and in promoting decentralized markets and ideas.
+So instead of this sort of elitist prize system to promote innovation, the United States was unique in creating the world’s first modern patent system, and in promoting decentralized markets in ideas.
 These sorts of market-oriented patent policies led to what my first book called a “democratization of invention.”
 It was this democratization that fueled the rise of the United States as a global industrial power.

 Kristin Hayes: Fascinating.
 Do you see prizes and patents as complements to each other?
 It sounds like both systems have coexisted; well, at a certain point, they started to co-exist, I guess I should say.
 And how do you look at them now?
 Are they tools that work together, or are they really substitutes for each other, in your view?

 Zorina Khan: Well, this is a really important question that illustrates why historical evidence is especially valuable.
 Today, of course, in all countries you have patent systems.
 So this means that if prizes are offered, they are necessarily going to be complementary to patent awards, and it would be quite difficult, if not impossible, to disentangle the independent effect of prizes.
 To analyze this question, I used data from the Royal Society of Arts in London.
-I’ll call that the RSA.
-The RSA was a very elitist society that was founded in the 18th century, and it actually exists today.
+I’ll call them the RSA.
+The RSA was a very elitist society that was founded in the 18th century, and it actually still exists today.
 It’s just around the corner from the London School of Economics.
-When I was in sabbatical at the London School of Economics, I would pop over to the RSA archives and go through all of their records.
+When I was on sabbatical at the London School of Economics, I would pop over to the RSA archives and go through all of their records.

 The RSA were very enthusiastic about innovation prizes; at the same time, they were initially extremely hostile to patents.
 This is a very interesting dataset for analyzing when patents and prizes are substitutes, because they ruled that anyone who received a prize was not allowed to get a patent.
 The data provide a very clean way of identifying the independent effects of prize systems.
 And what my analysis shows is that you have a selection effect.
 What this means is that inventors who had ideas that were valuable in the marketplace would bypass the prize system and pursue returns from commercialization, but people with lemons, or rubbish inventions, would apply for awards from the RSA.
 As a result, the RSA prize system was quite irrelevant, and contributed little to technological progress.
 Now, eventually, even the RSA acknowledged their prize system was a complete failure.
-Then they switched to supporting patents, and even promoting the patent system.
+Then they switched to supporting patents, and even promoted the patent system.
 So the moral is that when prizes and patents are substitutes, the prize system will end up with lemons.

 What about complements, that is, when inventors can get both patents and prizes?
 Well, in this case, we get another distortion, because inventors will be overcompensated, through what I call award stacking.
 The inventor is going to get a prize, and they’re also going to get a reward in the market.
 The incentive is for them to spend too much time chasing after additional handouts, rather than trying to invest in improvements to meet market demand, and obtain returns by satisfying consumers.
-I know that this is probably more information than you wanted, Kristin, but it helps to explain my personal conviction that, of course, private parties can do whatever they want, but government should never use prize awards, either as a complement or as a substitute.
-After all, government should be in the business of promoting overall social welfare.
+I know that this is probably more information than you wanted, Kristin, but it helps to explain my personal conviction that, of course, private parties can do whatever they want, but governments at least should never use prize awards, either as a complement or as a substitute.
+After all, the government should be in the business of promoting overall social welfare.

 Kristin Hayes: This is really fascinating.
 Obviously, you’ve brought in a lot of historical evidence, and it’s really nice to have these historical perspectives here on Resources Radio, but you are indeed also a professor of economics.
 So are there other insights?
 You’ve hinted at this, but are there other insights that the economics profession can offer us about the value of prizes?